 The study recommends further analysis and tests on the fortified flour to prove if other nutrients which are not tested in this report are present.
 The study recommends investigation on the influence of temperature, time and PH on the final fortified flour.

-5.3 Future Adjustment and Linkage to emerging Issues
+5.3 Future Adjustment

-- In future, we look to carry out more tests and experiments to prove the presence of other nutrients.
-We also look to conduct a study on the side effects of baobab. - This project aims at reducing malnutrition diseases like Kwashiorkor and marasmus which have been emerging issues up until recently.
+In future, we look to carry out more tests and experiments to prove the presence of other nutrients.
+We also look to conduct a study on the side effects of baobab.